ipython/ipython-website/videos.rst

  Videos and Screencasts
 ========================

-Science And Python: retrospective of a (mostly) successful decade
+Science and Python: retrospective of a (mostly) successful decade
 =================================================================

 A historical view of the co-evolution of IPython and the scientific Python